jjwbruijn/ESP32-epaper-station/README.md

 - Shelf labels running the custom firmware (originally version from dmitry)

 ### Getting stuff up and running
 - Flash the shelf label/tag with the binary provided in the firmware_zigbee_base directory.
-Guides to flash label can be found here
+Guides to flash label can be found [here](https://github.com/atc1441/ZBS_Flasher)
+- Make sure to enter a valid mac address on the infopage 0x10 offset (8 bytes) and write it back to the tag
 - Open the ESP32 firmware and edit settings.h, make sure your webserver is filled in correctly.
 - Build the ESP32 firmware and flash to your ESP32 board.
 I like to use PlatformIO.
 Whatever works for you!
 - Connect the base-station-ESL to the ESP32 using the designated pins.
 Defaults are 12/13, this can be changed in serial.cpp
 - Connect the ESL VCC and ground pins to the ESP32.
 Make sure to hook it up to 3.3v
 - Add the wwwdir folder to your webserver, rename to esl or whatever you've entered in settings.h
+- Write access to the 'img' directory is needed
 - Boot the ESP32 and use WifiManager/config portal to connect the ESP32 to your network

 ## Next steps / errata